Doors will

 Join lecturer and novelist Michael Paraskos

-for a walking tour that will unravel the role colonialism played
+for a walking tour that will unravel the role colonialism

-controversial, historical and contemporary works and the alleged
+including controversial, historical and contemporary works

-What Remains and Object
+What Remains and

 Saturday 26 October 2019 2-4pm